Architecture

 - Local execution: The user computes a transaction locally, generating a delta (state change).

-- Delta submission: The user sends the delta to Guardian for acknowledgment.
+- Delta submission: The client signs the request and submits the delta to Guardian.

-- Canonical confirmation: Guardian monitors the chain.
-If the on-chain commitment matches the candidate, the state becomes "canonical" and is propagated to other devices or signers.
+- Canonical confirmation: Guardian checks the network commitment.
+If it matches the candidate, the delta becomes canonical and can be served to other clients.

 Multi-device sync